Ren-ZY/RUSD/README.md

 components = ["rustc-dev", "llvm-tools-preview", "rust-src"]
 ```

-This file will automatically downlod the toolcahin and components to build RUSD tool.
+This file will automatically downlod the toolcahin and components to build RustSoda tool.

 **2. Run "install_rusd.sh" in your rusd root directory.**

-The **RUSD** tool uses a shell script called `install_rusd.sh` to build and install.
+The **RustSoda** tool uses a shell script called `install_rusd.sh` to build and install.
 You have to switch into the rusd root directory and run it in your bash(Linux)/zsh(MacOS).

 ```